Stat 406

 \[\begin{aligned} Pr(Y = 1 \given X=x) & = \frac{\exp\{\beta_0 + \beta^{\top}x\}}{1 + \exp\{\beta_0 + \beta^{\top}x\}} \\ Pr(Y = 0 \given X=x) & = \frac{1}{1 + \exp\{\beta_0 + \beta^{\top}x\}}=1-\frac{\exp\{\beta_0 + \beta^{\top}x\}}{1 + \exp\{\beta_0 + \beta^{\top}x\}}\end{aligned}\]

-We can make LDA or logistic regression have non-linear decision boundaries by mapping the features to a higher dimension (just like with regular regression)
+We can make logistic regression have non-linear decision boundaries by mapping the features to a higher dimension (just like with linear regression)

 Say: